Military and Veterans

 Highlights of our recent activities to address this issue

 - Media Coverage About MAZON’s Leadership on Military Hunger: The long-overlooked issue of military hunger has been gaining media attention, including recent articles in Miltary.com, Military Times, San Diego Union-Tribune, and more.
 The San Diego Union-Tribune Editorial Board weighed in as well, saying that “one way or another, Congress and the administration must fix this problem.”
+The Herald-Dispatch in West Virginia ran an opinion piece written by MAZON’s board chair and a member of the state’s House of Delegates.
 July 2019

 - Military Hunger Prevention Act of 2019: Representatives Susan Davis (D-CA-53) and Don Young (R-AK-At Large) introduced this bipartisan legislation to address the long-overlooked issue of food insecurity among military families.
+Congressman Young issued a statement declaring that “Our Nation’s service members are willing to fight and die for our country, and we should be providing them with the funds and resources necessary to ensure that they can feed their families.”
 July 2019

 - NBC Special Report on Military Hunger: MAZON's longstanding work on the issue of hunger among currently serving members of the military and their families was highlighted in an NBC special report on the Today Show and NBC Nightly News.
 July 2019